matt-writes-code/investment-banking/src/md/financial-markets.md

 More information

 ## Spot markets
+The spot market is where the value of the securities or commodities are traded immediately.
+This is in contrast to the futures market where the trades values take place at a future date.
+Spot markets can also cater to goods sold immediately but ownership is transacted at a later date like crude oil.
+A company may buy crude oil at the current price but only have the oil delivered in the following month.

 **Non-Deliverable Forwards** | An NDF is a forwards contract, usually short-term, between two parties to settle a profit or loss by taking the difference between the agreed rate and the spot rate of a foreign currency.
 Corporations use NDFs off-shore to hedge against illiquid currencies where the country does not allow the currency to be exchanged.